miguel-aragon/SpineWeb/README.md

-## SpineWeb algorithm for filament, wall and void finder
+## SpineWeb method for filaments, walls and voids identification

 [Get the paper here](http://adsabs.harvard.edu/abs/2010ApJ...723..364A)